tokebe/niclassify/README.md

 # NIClassify

-## I'm Looking for help!

-Currently there are a lot of moving parts to this program, and much of it has been written with the primary goal of getting it working quickly, which has meant a few sacrifices: namely, [`regions.json`](https://github.com/tokebe/niclassify/blob/main/niclassify/core/utilities/config/regions.json) is incomplete!
-If you have a working knowledge of how GBIF and/or ITIS geopgraphic regions work, and see anything you can add to the current file, please make a pull request with your updates!

-Additionally, if you see any changes to the program that you'd like to propose, whether it be additional features, you noticed a bug, you fixed a bug, etc, please do open an issue and/or make a pull request!
-This is an open-source tool that is meant to be extensible and community-modifiable.

 ## What is NIClassify?

 NIClassify is a combined toolkit for classifying species (usually, as in the name, as Native or Introduced), based on the principles laid out in [Categorization of species as likely native or likely non-native using DNA barcodes without a complete reference library.](https://doi.org/10.1002/eap.1914) (Andersen JC, et al.)